brunocamposal/ekommerce/README.md

 - need authentication

-### Status pode receber os seguintes valores:
+### Status can receive the following values:

-- ENVIADO - para pedido enviado
+- ENVIADO - for order sent
-- ENTREGUE - para pedido entregue
+- ENTREGUE - for order delivered
-- CANCELADO - para pedido cancelado
+- CANCELADO - for canceled order
   > #### request body:
   >
   > ```